 Your advisor will help you navigate through the required coursework and provide guidance on career or graduate school planning along the way.
-A list of advisors with advising field specializations is below.
+A list of advisors is below.

 We host an active chapter of Omicron Delta Epsilon (ODE), an international Economics Honor Society.
 Our ODE chapter, Sigma, helps students engage with the department faculty in service and research, as well as build lasting friendships with each other.
 ODE has organized, hosted and contributed to events such as the Economics and Business Forum, the International Business Conference and MoneySmart Week.
 ODE honors our top students through a wonderful induction ceremony each year.